The Transition from Mass Advice to Personal Advice

 - You have the excess capital to where the investment in yourself doesn’t mean you go without the necessities.
 If you’re barely making ends meet as it is, have carved expenses to the bone, and, for some reason, can’t go earn extra income, then you pretty much know what you have to do.
 Furthermore, you’re really in a situation where the time-for-money tradeoff isn’t there.

 - Your situation is unique.
 Win the lottery?
 Not many people do, so you’re in a very select few.
 First pick of the MLS draft?
 There are a handful of those people.
-Inherit a yacht from rich uncle Larry?
+Inherit a yacht from rich Uncle Larry?
 You get the point.
-It doesn’t have to be that extreme, mind you, but you can probably determine from a quick perusal of websites and books whether or not you’re in a fairly specific situation which will require specialized knowledge and abilities to point you in the right direction.
+It doesn’t have to be that extreme, mind you, but you can probably determine from a quick perusal of websites and books whether or not you’re in a fairly specific situation that will require specialized knowledge and abilities to point you in the right direction.

 - The time and money you invest will move the needle in your family’s financial situation.
 This is the reverse of the case where you value something because you pay for it.
 It’s more akin to buying a gym membership and never going.
 If you’re only going to pay for a financial planner to solve some other issue (such as a nagging spouse who tells you that the family should enlist a financial planner) and you’re never going to actually change any behaviors which need changing, then you may as well not waste your money and instead work around the other issues.
 However, if you approach the situation with an open mind and, where needed, a willingness to change, then investing in the personalized financial advice will likely be worth the expenditure.